Read Time: 9 Minutes

 While ketogenic diets have strict limits on the amount of carbohydrates consumed, there is considerable variation in the macronutrient distribution that forms the balance of the diet.
 Some incarnations focus on very high fat intake (with low protein) while others use more moderate levels of both fat and protein.
 While little research has directly compared high-fat keto versus moderate-fat keto, there is a theoretical basis for using a higher-fat version: limiting protein intake to less than one gram per pound of body weight prevents new glucose formation via gluconeogenesis;1 the amino acids from protein can be turned into glucose, but fat cannot.

-On balance, there is evidence as previously mentioned that keto diets in obese and diabetic populations lead to weight loss, improved glucose balance, reduced insulin resistance, and retention of lean muscle mass, as well as improvements in at least some blood lipids and potentially basal metabolic rate.
+On balance, there is evidence, as previously mentioned, that keto diets in obese and diabetic populations may lead to weight loss, improved glucose balance, reduced insulin resistance, and retention of lean muscle mass, as well as improvements in at least some blood lipids and potentially basal metabolic rate.1 Considerations include:

 - The potential for increased all-cause mortality.
 This is somewhat murky as mentioned and may be tempered by a primarily plant-based keto dietary pattern.